anishdahiya99/Building-with-Polygon-Bridge/README.md

 Write a Hardhat script to batch mint all NFTs.
 ERC721A standard is recommended for optimal performance.

-#### Batch Transfer to Polygon Mumbai
+#### Batch Transfer to Polygon amoy

-Write a Hardhat script to batch transfer all NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge.
+Write a Hardhat script to batch transfer all NFTs from Ethereum to Polygon amoy using the FxPortal Bridge.

 1. Approve the NFTs for transfer.
 2. Deposit the NFTs to the FxPortal Bridge.